JLB Academic Scholarship

 - JLB Academic Scholarship Committee selection process:

-- Finalists are required to interview with members of the JLB Academic Scholarship Interview Committee.
+- Finalists may be required to interview with members of the JLB Academic Scholarship Interview Committee.
 JLB Academic Scholarship Interview Committee conducts interviews in-person or by means of virtual platform

 - Scholarship recipients will be notified no later than April 30.